EvgenyT2/MyProjects/TwitterClone-Twitty/frontend/README.md

 ### Application opening

-The application should open automatically in you default browser, otherwise open [http://localhost:3000](http://localhost:3000) in your browser.
+The application should open automatically in your default browser, otherwise open [http://localhost:3000](http://localhost:3000) in your browser.

 ## NOTE: